adeich/adeich.github.io/_posts/2019-09-16-modeling-parking-ticket-times.md

 Here's what a histogram of this simulation's typical output looks like:

 ![CDF for long times](/images/parking_hist_example.png 'title'){: .align-center}

-Though, as discussed in the results section, below, this is not as useful a representation of the data for our purposes as a cumulative distribution function (CDF) view.
+Though, as discussed in the results section, below, a histogram turns out not to be as useful a visualization of the distribution for answering our ticketing-probability questions as is a cumulative distribution function (CDF) plot.

 ## Implementation details
 The Jupyter notebook containing all the code and outputs can be found in this [GitHub repository](https://github.com/adeich/little_sci_comp_projects/blob/master/Modeling%20getting%20a%20parking%20ticket.ipynb).